GMOD/Apollo/README.md

 ## Setup guide

 [Setup guide](docs/Setup.md) for deploying on production and [custom configuration guide](docs/Configure.md).
-Launchable public Amazon EC2 images may also be found in most regions under the name 'Apollo' as well as [instructions for docker](docs/Setup.md#configure-for-docker).
+Launchable public Amazon Web Services (AWS) EC2 images may be [launched from Community AMIs in the N. Virginia region under 'Apollo'](docs/images/EC2Image.png).

+Apollo may be launched from [Docker](docs/Setup.md#configure-for-docker) as well.

 The [quick-start guide for developers](docs/Apollo2Build.md) shows how to easily get started with Apollo.